While climate change affects business and

 It’s relatively easy to keep emitting the same carbon emissions and offsetting them by carbon credits or mitigation projects elsewhere.
 But we choose to look inward first.

-Like we started with reduced our specific water consumption at manufacturing and then implemented integrated watershed programmes that not only helped the environment but also ensured improved livelihood opportunities for thousands of farmers.
+We started with reducing our water consumption at manufacturing and then implemented integrated watershed programmes.
+Not only did this help the environment, but also ensured improved livelihood opportunities for thousands of farmers.
 We’re now a water positive Group.

 Working on our manufacturing processes was a start.
 We wanted to make our products and the entire value chain environmental-friendly and responsible.
 Setting up the Sustainability Procurement Policy was our first big step towards empowering our supply chain to be sustainable.